-Day 3 Depart for Sligo with a photo stop at Portora Royal school, whose students include Oscar Wilde and Samuel Beckett.
-Continue to famous Belleek Pottery for and an audio visual tour.
+Day 3 Depart for Sligo with a photo stop at Portora Royal School, whose students include Oscar Wilde and Samuel Beckett.
+Continue to the famous Belleek Pottery for and an audio visual tour.
 Explore the scenery that so inspired W.B.
 Yeats and continue to his final resting place at Drumcliff Churchyard, at the foot of Benbulben.
-Overnight at the 4-star Clayton Hotel.
+Overnight at the 4-star Clayton Hotel (or similar).
 (B)

 Day 7 Travel the Ring of Kerry, the most famous and panoramic route in Ireland.
 Pass through Killorglin, famous for its Puck Fair, then to Glenbeigh with panoramic views of the Dingle Peninsula and Dingle Bay.
 Continuing to Cahirciveen, pass the birthplace of the National hero, Daniel O’Connell.
 On to Waterville and Sneem, famous for their brightly coloured houses.
 Visit Molls Gap and Ladies View, so named by Queen Victoria, with superb views of the famous Lakes of Killarney.
 Enjoy dinner at a local restaurant.
 (B, D)

 Day 8 Attracting visitors from all over the world, Blarney Castle is an ancient stronghold of the McCarthy's, Lords of Muskerry, one of the strongest fortresses in Munster, famous for its Blarney stone, the Stone of Eloquence, believed to bestow the gift on all those who kiss it.
 Enjoy a food tour in Kinsale, a delightful town just outside Cork.
-Overnight in Cork at the 4-star in the Maldron Hotel.
+Overnight in Cork at the 4-star Clayton Cork City Hotel.
 (B)

 Day 9 This morning depart for Dublin, en-route visit Rock of Cashel.
 Possibly the most photographed site in Ireland, the Rock of Cashel towers over the town of Cashel from its perch on a 200-foot high outcrop of limestone.
 The Rock of Cashel was once the seat of the Kings of Munster, St. Patrick visited the rock in 450 AD, while Brian Boru was crowned the first high King of Ireland here.
-The impressive stone walls enclose a tower, cathedral, 12th century Romanesque chapel and high crosses.
+The impressive stone walls enclose a tower, cathedral, 12th-century Romanesque chapel and high crosses.
 Visit the Irish National Stud and Japanese Garden.
 Devised by Colonel William Hall between 1906 and 1910 and laid out by Japanese master horticulturist Tassa Eida and his son Minoru and thought to be the finest of their kind in Europe.
 Enjoy lunch at the Stud.
-Continue to Dublin for two nights at the 3-star Academy Plaza Hotel.
+Continue to Dublin for two nights at 4-star The Address Connolly Hotel.
 (B, L)

 Day 11 Fly from Dublin Airport to London.
 (B)